 CRED@Goodwin (Committee on Racial and Ethnic Diversity)

 CRED@Goodwin is a partner-led, firm-wide initiative focused on identifying and implementing opportunities to promote diversity within our firm.
 CRED has a presence in every Goodwin office.
-CRED is chaired by partner Sabrina Rose-Smith and includes other partners, associates, and key firm administrators.
+CRED is chaired by partners Sabrina Rose-Smith and Calvin Wingfield and includes other partners, associates, and key firm administrators.